zdshaoteach/2022-03-28-upr-online/README.md

 ## interact

-- all notes are available online at https://github.com/zdshaoteach/2022-03-28-upr-online
+- all notes are available and will be updated at https://github.com/zdshaoteach/2022-03-28-upr-online
-- please try to follow the live coding during the lessons
+- please try to follow the live coding during the lessons instead of reading the github notes
 - please `raise hand` if you are falling behind
 - please interrupt the instructor or reach out to helpers when you observe strange behaviors/results on jupyter